elilouise/Algorithms-and-Data-Structures/README.md

 This repository is organized into several directories based on different categories of problems and topics:

-- **LeetCode Solutions**: Contains solutions to various LeetCode problems, categorized by topic and difficulty.
+- **LeetCode Solutions**: Contains detailed solutions to various LeetCode problems, categorized by topic and difficulty.
   - **Arrays and Hashing**
   - **Binary Search**
   - **Linked Lists**